ubccr/xdmod/docs/howto-colors.md

 palette would cause the next two groups in that dataset to be colored `AABBCC` and `CCBBAA`.
 Selecting the second `123456` in the palette would result in the next two groups *still* being colored `AABBCC` and `CCBBAA`.

-The second palette below shows a workaround for this to add both an 8-element and 10-element Viridis gradient, by nudging the starting point over by a value of 1 in any of the 3 RGB channels.

 ```json
 [
 	[